Appalachian Development Highway System: Corridor E

 Interstate 68 (I-68) is a 112.6 mi Interstate highway in the U.S. states of West Virginia and Maryland, connecting I-79 in Morgantown to I-70 in Hancock.
 I-68 is also Corridor E of the Appalachian Development Highway System.
 From 1965 until the freeway's construction was completed in 1991, it was designated as U.S. Route 48 (US 48).
-In Maryland, the highway is known as the National Freeway, an homage to the historic National Road, which I-68 parallels between Keysers Ridge and Hancock.
+In Maryland, the highway is known as the National Freeway, a homage to the historic National Road, which I-68 parallels between Keysers Ridge and Hancock.
 The freeway mainly spans rural areas, and crosses numerous mountain ridges along its route.
 A road cut constructed for it through Sideling Hill exposed geological features of the mountain and has become a tourist attraction.

 US 219 and US 220 travel concurrently with I-68 in Garrett County and Cumberland, Maryland, respectively, and US 40 overlaps with the freeway from Keysers Ridge to the eastern end of the freeway at Hancock.

 The construction of I-68 began in 1965 and lasted for about 25 years, being completed on August 2, 1991.
 While the road was being built, it was predicted that the completion of the road would improve the economic situation along the corridor.
 The two largest cities connected by the highway are Morgantown and Cumberland, both with populations of fewer than 30,000 people.
 Despite the fact that the freeway serves no large metropolitan areas, I-68 provides a major transportation route in western Maryland and northern West Virginia and also provides an alternative to the Pennsylvania Turnpike for westbound traffic from Washington, D.C. and Baltimore.

 There have been several major planned road projects that would affect the freeway's corridor, which, due to major funding issues, are unlikely to be completed.
 These include a plan to extend I-68 to Moundsville, West Virginia, and the plan to link the Mon–Fayette Expressway, a toll highway which meets I-68 east of Morgantown, to Pittsburgh, Pennsylvania.